 Five tips for winter driving

-By: fishadmin, On: 14 November 2016
+By: fishadmin, On: 05 November 2019

-Get your vehicle winter-ready
+1 – Get your vehicle winter-ready

-Make sure you have good vision and visibility
+2 – Make sure you have good vision and visibility

-When it comes to de-icing, use either a scraper or a de-icer spray, and don’t set off until your windows are clear.
+When it comes to de-icing, use either a scraper or a de-icer spray.
+But, don’t set off until your windows are clear.
+If you set off before your windows have fully cleared and have an accident, you may be liable because your view was restricted.
 Avoid pouring hot water onto the glass as it might cause it to crack, and don’t use your windscreen wipers until the ice is clear or you run the risk of damaging them.
 It goes without saying that it’s a bad idea to leave your car unattended if you’re keeping your engine running to defrost your windows using the heat.

-Create an emergency kit
+3 – Create an emergency kit

 It might sound a bit extreme but keep an emergency kit in your car, especially before a long journey in adverse weather conditions.
 You probably already have anti-freeze and de-icing equipment, but you should also carry things such as a tow rope and shovel, wellies, a hazard warning triangle, a torch, a blanket and a first aid kit.
-If you’re travelling a long way it’s wise to take emergency food rations (including a hot drink in a flask) and an in-car mobile phone charger.
+If you’re travelling a long way, it’s wise to take emergency food rations (including a hot drink in a flask) and an in-car mobile phone charger.

-Plan your journey
+4 – Plan your journey

-Adjust your driving
+5 – Adjust your driving

 You’ll need to adapt your driving style to the weather conditions, which means slowing your speed and making gentle manoeuvres.
-Allow more time for braking and accelerating, and leave more space than usual in between you and the driver in front.
+Allow more time for braking and accelerating and leave more space than usual in between you and the driver in front.
 Try to stick to main roads where you can as these are more likely to have been cleared or gritted and have good lighting.
 If you start to skid, try to stay calm and steer gently in the direction you want your car to go.